 - Next steps include appointing a Contractor for the Main Works Contract, Grass Pitch and Bridge Contract

-SIB is providing the Construction Director and Communications Manager for the programme.
-They work within a programme management team in the Department of Education.
+SIB is providing the Construction Director and a Communications Adviser to the programme.
+They work within and alongside a programme management team in the Department of Education.